 RARE DKW F 7 CONSERVED IN MUSEUM, NO RUST,VERY NICE CONDITIONS.

 - A unique opportunity - One of the world´s rarest small trucks - A stunning look - German title More information on: www.kucarfa.nl

 Production of the Malzoni GT (1964-1966, all types) was about 35 cars.
 Annual production increased to 125 for 1967 and continued briefly into 1968.
 All-in-all, about 170 of the DKW three cylinder two stroke engined cars (Pumas and Malzonis) were built.
 The success of the early DKW powered models paved the way for the VW based Pumas.
 This DKW Puma Malzoni is from 1967.
 The previous owner from Brazil was able to manage a 'placa preta' which means a black licence plate.
 Only oldtimers with more than 85% of originality will receive this special licence plate, which makes it very interesting as a collectors item because of it's historic value.
-Car has Brazilian title and import duties for every EU country have been paid by us.
-Documentation is complete for registration in every EU country.
+The car has a Dutch tittle, easy for registration in every EU country.
 We can help with transport.
 To view this car and others, please visit the website at kucarfa.nl

 DKW (VEMAG) works racecar which finished 3th in the Mil Milhas (‘1000 miles’) of Interlagos with Emerson Fittipaldi and Jan Balder.
 More information on: http://www.kucarfa.nl/DKW/GTMalzoniGB.html